DotCamp/ultimate-blocks-legacy/readme.txt

 * NEW: Alignment option in table of content block.
 * NEW: Summary title and title font size in review block.
+* NEW: Slider speed to make slider work smoothly in image slider.
 * PRO: FIX: Horizontal Timeline not working properly on block insert.
 * PRO: FIX: Image alignment in Horizontal Timeline.